Making a plan for what’s next can help you be confident about your journey with lung cancer.

 Step 5: Do your best to stick to your treatment plan

 Once you have received all your test results, and you and your doctor have chosen the right treatment for you, make sure to follow your doctor’s instructions and ask any questions you may have about side effects and next steps.
-If you begin to experience any concerning side effects, it’s important to talk to your treatment team as soon as possible.
+If you begin to experience any concerning side effects, it’s important to talk to your healthcare team as soon as possible.
 Listening to your body and being aware of side effects can make you feel more confident about your treatment.

 Step 6: Fit your treatment goals into your life goals